matcherbudz/TSender-airdrop-ui-cu/README.md

 # Now add `NEXT_PUBLIC_WALLETCONNECT_PROJECT_ID=your_project_id_here`
 ```

-You'll want to make sure you have a Metamask/Rabby wallet connected to your anvil instance.
-Ideally you're connected to the wallet that comes with the default anvil instance.
-This will have some mock tokens in it.
+You'll want to make sure you have a Metamask/Rabby wallet and add the Anvil network in cutsom networks using the rpc url http://127.0.0.1:8545, chain id 31337, and symbol ETH.
+Then add the first two, three, or all anvil accounts using their private addresses.
+Mock Token address `0xe7f1725E7734CE288F8367e1Bb143E90bb3F0512`

 Then, in a second terminal run: